Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

  ┃   ┃ ┗ package.xml               # Package Identificator
  ┃   ┣ vision_ws                   # Package for vision (IN DEVELOPMENT)
  ┃   ┗ vision_ws_msgs              #
+ ┣ robotics_project_ws             # modified version of Placido's work
+ ┃ ┣ config                        #
+ ┃ ┣ docker                        #
+ ┃ ┣ gripper                       #
+ ┃ ┣ images                        #
+ ┃ ┣ launch                        #
+ ┃ ┃ ┣ interface.launch.py         #
+ ┃ ┃ ┗ sim.launch.py               #
+ ┃ ┣ models                        #
+ ┃ ┣ params                        #
+ ┃ ┣ rviz                          #
+ ┃ ┣ scripts                       #
+ ┃ ┣ src                           #
+ ┃ ┣ worlds                        #
  ┣ $FILES$.sh                      # Bash scripts for saving time
  ┣ ...
  ┣ Report.pdf                      # Report
  ┗ Latex source                    # Folder with Original files from which the pdf was generated
 ```

+ros2_ur5_interface is a modified version of the git kindly offered from Placido ([link here](https://github.com/pla10/ros2_ur5_interface.git)), so that it will work better with our part.

 [Back to top](#table-of-contents)